menandmice/micetro_docs/guides/implementation/central_database_windows.rst

 .. important::
     It is recommended to keep the network latency between the SQL Server and Micetro Central **below 5 milliseconds**.
 Latency above this level can lead to performance issues.

-    Micetro does not automatically perform index maintentance or database backups.
-It is recommended to have a database administrator set up a scheduled task to maintain indexes and regularly back up the database and transaction logs, (when using the Full recovery model).
+    Micetro does not automatically perform index maintenance or database backups.
+It is recommended to have a database administrator set up a scheduled task to maintain indexes and regularly back up the database and transaction logs (when using the Full recovery model).

 Micetro requires the creation of a new database on your server with a case-sensitive and accent-sensitive collation.
 For SQL Server 2019 or later, it is recommended to use a UTF-8 collation, such as ``Latin1_General_100_CS_AS_KS_WS_SC_UTF8``.
 For earlier SQL Server versions or Micetro versions 11.0 and below, the recommended collation is ``SQL_Latin1_General_CP1_CS_AS``.
 We recommend using the `Microsoft ODBC driver <https://learn.microsoft.com/en-us/sql/connect/odbc/download-odbc-driver-for-sql-server>`_ --- either version 17 or 18 --- for SQL Server.
 This is required when using UTF-8 encoded collations.
 Otherwise, Micetro will connect to a database using older drivers, which could result in issues such as degraded performance.